openvstorage/ovs-documentation/Administration/usingthegui/administration.md

 To assign a Backend to a domain, see the [Backend detail page](backends.md).
 To assign a Storage Router to a domain, see the [Storage Router overview page](storagerouters.md).

+**NOTE:** The latency between Storage Routers in the primary Domain and the Recovery Domain might impact the performance.
+A a sub millisecond latency is advised.

 #### User Management